Pupil Premium and Catch Up

 - Summer school to support transition for Y3,4,5

-The next review by governors will be in the Spring 2021.
+The next review by governors will be in the Autumn 2021.

 Impact is measured both quantitatively (through progress and attainment data) with the expectation that pupil premium children make at least expected progress in line with their peers across the academic year (within MJS this is 6 steps progress, on average 1 step per half term, 2 steps per term etc.) and that progress for our pupils is inline with national progress trends.
 For those strategies where data is not appropriate impact is measured qualitatively through feedback from pupils, parents and practitioners, questionnaires and observations.